IHDE-Alliance/ISTP_metadata/docs/source/Multi_Mission_Use_of_Attributes.md

-# Appendix C. Multi-Mission Use of ISTP Attributes
+# Multi-Mission Use of ISTP Attributes

 - M - mandatory by mission
 - R - recommended by mission